Cloud VMS vs Self-Hosted

 Remote access configuration 2–8 hours (VPN/DDNS) Automatic via cloud

-AI analytics configuration Significant (model tuning, GPU config) Enable per camera in dashboard
+AI analytics configuration Significant (GPU config, model tuning) Enable per camera in dashboard

 Time to first live view Days to weeks Hours from gateway arrival